Future Automation

 WADEPS is committed to developing a solution that works seamlessly for public safety software vendors and law enforcement agencies, does not add administrative burden, and which maintains data integrity.

-WADEPS will continue working closely with public safety software vendors to make the integration as quick and smooth as possible.
+WADEPS will continue work with public safety software vendors to make the integration as quick and smooth as possible.
 This collaborative approach ensures agencies can retain the systems they need while contributing to a more transparent and accountable statewide system.

 Vendors and Automation